 Group III is composed of mature and dominant individuals.
 These individuals are the last large trees that escaped the overexploitation of P. erinaceus.
-It is characterised by individuals with significant crown development, a feature of adult morphotypes described in several studies (Goba et al., 2019).
+It is characterized by individuals with significant crown development, a feature of adult morphotypes described in several studies (Goba et al., 2019).
 This crown development makes these individuals the preferred producers and disseminators of seeds.
 They are responsible for the sexual reproduction of P. erinaceus and the flow of genes between generations.
 Studies of genetic diversity using microsatellites show that large trees are a reservoir of alleles that are crucial for the resilience of the species (Johnson et al., 2020).
-In addition, they have a morphology that is sought after by reforestation programmes and are the current seed pool that could support reforestation programmes for the restoration of this species' ecosystem.
+In addition, they have a morphology that is sought after by reforestation programs and are the current seed pool that could support reforestation programs for the restoration of this species' ecosystem.

 Conclusion

-This study, which aimed to identify and characterise morphotypes that could potentially be used in reforestation programmes, highlighted the low proportion of high-performance P. erinaceus plant material available for reforestation programmes.
-Zone 3 of the Palée classified forest has a higher density of P. erinaceus trees of interest.
-These trees of interest must be monitored and protected.
-The trees of interest are structured into three morphological groups.
-The first group represents future potential for reforestation programmes.
-The second group is composed of individuals that are the descendants of large trees that were victims of overexploitation and may contain certain lost alleles.
-The third group consists of dominant trees that have survived illegal exploitation and are the main providers of seeds, ensuring genetic flow from generation to generation.
-These morphotypes therefore constitute a basis for obtaining quality plant material for reforestation programmes.
-However, further studies will need to be conducted to assess the genetic diversity of these morphotypes and evaluate the behaviour of the offspring of successful morphotypes in nurseries.
+This studyaimed to identify and characterize morphotypes that could potentially be used in reforestation programs.
+It highlighted the low proportion of high-performance P. erinaceus plant material available for reforestation .
+Zone 3 of the Palée classified forest has a higher density of P. erinaceus trees of interest, that must be monitored and protected.
+These trees are structured into three morphological groups.
+The first group represents future potential for reforestation .
+The second group consists of individuals that are descendants of large trees that were victims of overexploitation and may contain certain lost alleles.
+The third group includes dominant trees that have survived illegal exploitation and are the main providers of seeds, ensuring genetic flow from generation to generation.
+These morphotypes are a basis for obtaining quality plant material for reforestation programs.
+However, further studies are needed to assess the genetic diversity of these morphotypes and evaluate the behavior of the offspring of successful morphotypes in nurseries.

 Disclaimer (Artificial intelligence)